kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 ## Architecture

 ### Tenant service
 It is a service responsible for mapping `client_id` (OAuth 2.0 flow), `runtime ID` or `application ID` (certificates flow) to `tenant`.
-There will be a simple HTTP endpoint on the Director component, responsible for retrieving it from database.
+There will be a simple HTTP endpoint on the Director component, responsible for retrieving it from the database.

-### Managing tenants
-There will be a neccessary schema extension.
-For now, Runtimes have field `runtimeAuth` which has `client_id`.
-We will need the same for Applications.

 ## Flows